nyreehinton/content-ops-starter/content/pages/blog/the-central-hypothesis.md

 ### Patent US8054038B2: Technical Architecture Explained

-Tesla’s system redefines how mileage is calculated.
-Instead of relying on physical wheel rotations, Tesla uses an energy-based metric to estimate the distance traveled. **Patent US8054038B2** reveals that Tesla’s engineers have transformed “mileage” into a predictive energy consumption metric that is dynamically weighted by seven key variables.
+Tesla's system redefines how mileage is calculated.
+Instead of relying on physical wheel rotations, Tesla uses an energy-based metric to estimate the distance traveled. **Patent US8054038B2** reveals that Tesla's engineers have transformed "mileage" into a predictive energy consumption metric that is dynamically weighted by seven key variables.

 <details>
   <summary style="cursor: pointer; font-size: 18px; font-weight: bold;">Visualization </summary>